 Anyone who’s been in jail has at least one story to tell about it.
 How’d you get locked up?
 How did the guards treat you?
 What happened to you while you were locked up?
 What about the other inmates?
 How did going to jail affect your life?

 Tell your story about when you did time at Frederick County Detention Center

 Make some good friends in jail?
 Do you need to talk to a friend from jail?
-Throw a shout out to them here.
+Send a message to them here.

-Throw a shout out to someone at Frederick County Detention Center
+Send a message to someone at Frederick County Detention Center

 Return To Main Menu